 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)

 1. VM-21 requires the CSMP method for Additional Standard Projection Amount be applied to a seriatim in-force to capture the impact of model offices under a few deterministic scenarios.
 There is an incorrect section reference for the in force method required for the prescribed amounts calculation in the CSMP method.
+There are also other incorrect section references that need to be corrected.

 2. VM-21 does not make clear what requirements should be used for VA contract with no minimum guaranteed benefit for the prescribed assumptions for partial withdrawal, account value depletion and other voluntary contract termination.
 The requirements for these three prescribed assumptions for VA contracts with no minimum guaranteed benefits should be added to VM-21 Section 6.C.